Leehoang-0405/primary-school-exam/README.md

 * **Technical Literacy:** Handled complex variables including disability status, SES background, and various reading assessments (Burt, Clay, and Text Reading) to build a multidimensional view of student risk.

 ## 5. Results and Business Recommendations
-* **Quantified Impact:** The analysis proves that for every one-point increase in Burt-01-EOY scores, the odds of a student being at risk are reduced by 24.4%.
+* **Impact:** The analysis proves that for every one-point increase in Burt-01-EOY scores, the odds of a student being at risk are reduced by 24.4%.
 * **Targeted Intervention:** A one-point increase in TextLevel-02-EOY reduces the odds of being at risk by 22.3%.
 * **Strategic Focus:** The model recommends that educators focus on improving skills in Burt-01-EOY and TextLevel-02-EOY to achieve better results and a lower chance of underperformance in the Year 3 NAPLAN writing test.
 * **Value Delivery:** By using this predictive model, the organization can assist students who need support from a teacher while minimizing the long term cost of academic failure.